Phase transition: Ehrenfest classification

 Paul Ehrenfest classified phase transitions based on the behavior of the thermodynamic free energy as a function of other thermodynamic variables.
 Under this scheme, phase transitions were labeled by the lowest derivative of the free energy that is discontinuous at the transition.
 First-order phase transitions exhibit a discontinuity in the first derivative of the free energy with respect to some thermodynamic variable.
 The various solid/liquid/gas transitions are classified as first-order transitions because they involve a discontinuous change in density, which is the (inverse of the) first derivative of the free energy with respect to pressure.
 Second-order phase transitions are continuous in the first derivative (the order parameter, which is the first derivative of the free energy with respect to the external field, is continuous across the transition) but exhibit discontinuity in a second derivative of the free energy.
 These include the ferromagnetic phase transition in materials such as iron, where the magnetization, which is the first derivative of the free energy with respect to the applied magnetic field strength, increases continuously from zero as the temperature is lowered below the Curie temperature.
 The magnetic susceptibility, the second derivative of the free energy with the field, changes discontinuously.
 Under the Ehrenfest classification scheme, there could in principle be third, fourth, and higher-order phase transitions.
+For example, the Gross–Witten–Wadia phase transition in 2-d lattice quantum chromodynamics is a third-order phase transition, and the Tracy–Widom distribution can be interpreted as a third-order transition.
+The Curie points of many ferromagnetics is also a third-order transition, as shown by their specific heat having a sudden change in slope.